dtekcth/data101/src/beginner/cli/packagemanagers.md

 On Windows when you're using WSL you can use apt to install programs inside of WSL.
 This is useful for programming tools like git or installing compilers like GHC which you might want to use in WSL.
-However it might still be nice to be able to install programs in a Windows Terminal.
-This can help you keep programs up to date easier, or to install programs in an easier way.
+However it might still be nice to be able to install programs outside of WSL.
+This can help you keep programs up to date easier, or allow you to install programs in an easier way.

 The two most popular package managers for Windows are _winget_ and _chocolatey_.
 Windows comes preinstalled with winget but it has fewer packages while